ProjectCleverWeb/Semantic-UI-WordPress/README.md

 **A include file** adds functionality to a page and should have no output unless a function or method is called in a template or content file.
-Include files are usually used for API classes and libararies, but can be used for any kind of functionality.
+Include files are usually used for API classes and libraries, but can be used for any kind of functionality.

 **A content file** generates a group of elements and often has functionality